rjspencer/docs/api_v1.md

 ## /audio/playlists
 `[GET] /account/{accountId}/audio/playlists`
 This endpoint can be used to list audio playlists that are available for an account.

+### GET Parameters

+limit

+    the number of items to limit the response to

+    accepted values are any positive number

+    defaults to 50

+offset

+    how much to offset the returned items by

+    accepted values are any number greater than or equal to zero

+    defaults to 0

+order_by

+    how to order the returned items

+    accepted values are `created` and `modified`

+    defaults to `created`

+direction

+    what direction to order the returned items

+    accepted values are `ASC` and `DESC`

+    defaults to `DESC`

 ### Example Response